TotallyInformation/node-red-contrib-uibuilder/README.md

 I don't believe any of the current issues make the node unusable.
 They are mainly things to be aware of & that I'd like to tidy up at some point.

 - It is common to need to send a number of messages from Node-RED to the front-end, specifically when a new client is loaded or a user refreshes the client browser.
 This is not catered for natively by this node.
-You can either handle this manually or use the companion node [node-red-contrib-infocache](https://github.com/TotallyInformation/node-red-contrib-infocache).
+You can either handle this manually ~~or use the companion node [node-red-contrib-infocache](https://github.com/TotallyInformation/node-red-contrib-infocache)~~ (not yet written I'm afraid).
 Simply send the control messages to an infocache node (or manual equivalent - see the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Cache-and-Replay-Messages-without-using-node-red-contrib-infocache)) and it will resend all cached messages back to the individual client.

-- **Socket.IO is not yet secured!** Do not use over the Internet unless you *really* don't care about the data you are passing back and forth.
-I would love some help with this so if you know how, please issue a pull request.
-It should use TLS encryption if your Node-RED site uses it but this has not yet been tested.
+- **Socket.IO isn't secured by default** Use Node-RED's security features to secure things properly before considering use over the Internet.

-  You can work around this by using a proxy such as NGINX or HAproxy to be the TLS endpoint.
+  You could also work around this by using a proxy such as NGINX or HAproxy to be the TLS endpoint.
 Just make sure you proxy the websocket traffic as well as the standard web traffic.

 - Uniqueness of the URL is not yet being validated for multiple instances, could cause some "interesting" effects!

 - Modules to be used for front-end code (e.g. JQuery) **must** be installed under `<userDir>`.
-  Some installs don't seem to be doing this for some reason.
-See [Issue 2](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/2).
-Added some extra code to try and deal with this but it may not be 100% reliable.
+  Of course, you can use them direct from an Internet CDN if you like.

 _[back to top](#contents)_